 Digital Access Project

-On May 23, 2022, this project kicked off by digitizing the first General Index Book to Deeds and Mortgages, and will continue until each page from all books identified as deeds, wills, burnt records, county court orders, Declaration of Marriage Book, Marriage Colored Bonds, City Minute Books and other city records, and their indexes are digitized.
+On May 23, 2022, this project kicked off by digitizing the first General Index Book to Deeds and Mortgages, and will continue until each page from all books identified as deeds, wills, burnt records, county court orders, historic Fayette Surveys, Declaration of Marriage Book, Marriage Colored Bonds, City Minute Books and other city records, the 1896—1910 Fayette County School Census Books, and their indexes are digitized.
 The Digitization Project is taking place on site at the Fayette County Clerk's office.

 Project images